LuisRevillaM/search-news/docs/README.md

 # Documentation

-Since our component tree is not too many levels deep, it's been decided to manage the state of the application using React.Comoponent's state and setState - instead of other patterns involving a global store, ala Redux.
+Since our component tree is not too many levels deep, it's been decided to manage the state of the application using React.Component's state and setState - instead of other patterns involving a global store, ala Redux.
 This state and logic are shared using typical React patterns to compose components.

 ## Hierarchy